Order Vagifem Online

 Vagifem are vaginal tablets used to treat the symptoms of menopause.
 They contain oestrogen and are a type of 'hormone replacement therapy' (HRT).

-After you start your Vagifem treatment you can reorder your medication online.
-Complete a short assessment with us and your Superdrug Online Doctor can check that your treatment is still right for you.
-Once your order is approved your medication can be posted to you or it can be sent to a local store to collect.
+You can place new and repeat reorders for your medication online.
+Complete a short assessment with us and your Superdrug Online Doctor can check if treatment is right for you.

 Price includes standard delivery or click and collect.